julianxhokaxhiu/LineageOTA/README.md

 - Refactored the whole code.
 - Now everything is PSR4 compliant.
 - Introduced composer.json to make easier the installation of the project.

-## Drawbacks
-- Delta updates may or may not work.
-It's using Deltax3 to create them but it's just experimental.
-Use it at your own risk.

 ## License
 See [LICENSE](https://github.com/julianxhokaxhiu/LineageOTA/blob/2.0/LICENSE).